 ~Dr. Robert Selig

 As the heavily copper toxic individual will most always present with adrenal exhaustion, the most common approach is to immediately target the adrenals to restore the person's energy.
-Zinc is also very commonly recommended as it is the most well known copper antagonist (getting depleted as copper goes too high).
-Though there is some merit to such an approach, it can also be a very dangerous approach.
-When copper is mobilized too quickly through adrenal support and other copper antagonists such as zinc without first ensuring an efficient biliary tract system and sufficient bile production, the mobilized copper simply gets stirred around and redeposited, resulting in undesirable psychological, emotional, and/or physical reactions.
-Zinc doesn't chelate out copper, it merely stirs it up.
-This is why giving zinc to the copper toxic individual is initially rarely recommended, and at amounts greater than 20mg-25mg can often make things much worse, bringing on both physical and psychological effects of a copper dump.
+Zinc is so commonly recommended as it is the most well known copper antagonist (getting depleted as copper goes too high).
+Many practitioners tell their patients to take zinc to detox, and unfortunately that is NOT how copper detox works.
+As well, when copper is mobilized too quickly through adrenal support and other copper antagonists without first ensuring an efficient biliary tract system and sufficient bile production, the mobilized copper simply gets stirred around and redeposited, potentially resulting in undesirable psychological, emotional, and/or physical reactions.